Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

-### Fedora installation
+###Fedora Installation (Unofficial)
-* OBS-studio is included in RPM Fusion.
+* OBS Studio is included in RPM Fusion.
 If you do not have it configured (if you're not sure, then you probably don't have it), you can do so with the following command:

         sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm